cogment/cogment-doc/src/cogment/cogment-api-reference/javascript.md

 #### Compiling the spec file

-In order to use the configuration found in the spec file within Javascript scripts, it needs to be compiled into Javascript modules.
+In order to use the specification found in the spec file within Javascript scripts, it needs to be compiled into Javascript modules.
 This is done by a tool called "cogment-js-sdk-generate".

 ### CogSettings.js

-All API entry points require a cogment configuration object.
-This configuration object can be determined from the content of a project's spec file.
+All API entry points require a cogment specification object.
+This specification object can be determined from the content of a project's spec file.
 As such, it should be generated using the `cogment-js-sdk-generate` tool

 ```